 What´s wrong with this picture?

-In recent posts I have shared some thoughts about the importance of agendas in meetings.
+I often share my thoughts about the importance of agendas in meetings.
 Agendas are a way of communicating to participants the reason they have been called together and what they are being asked to contribute.
 Agendas can help make meetings much more efficient and productive.
 Nevertheless, sometimes people resist having an agenda.
-They feel that is a straightjacket, limiting rather than encouraging their participation.
-They would prefer to “just talk”.
+They feel that is a straight jacket, limiting rather than encouraging their participation.
+They would prefer to “just talk.”